 Normal scars follow a cycle of matrix proliferation, stabilisation and maturation.
 Hypertrophic scars follow a more protracted course, whilst Keloid scars do not follow this cycle of evolution.
 They are both abnormal scars.
-The main morphological and treatment differences are discussed below.

 There may be symptoms of pain, tenderness, and pruritus.